 If I am a member of an artist collective, how do I apply and what is the fee?

 Each artist must apply individually so that we have all the necessary information about everyone.
 If you collaborate on work AND share a studio space, you may submit one application with both artists names.
 Only one set of images will be accepted in this case.

 Can I be at another studio on the tour but not officially apply myself?

 Artists who have not applied and been accepted by COSS are not eligible to participate in the tour.
 Participating artists may NOT display non-participating artists’ work in their studio during the event weekend — the exception is the personal art collection of the COSS artist.
 If you wish to benefit from COSS’ marketing reach and the unique connections made with the public during the event, you must apply and be accepted.

 Do I need special insurance?

 Insurance is a good idea.
-Columbus Open Studio & Stage and it’s affiliates are NOT liable for any incidence occurring at any home or studio space.
+The Greater Columbus Arts Council and affiliates and sponsors are NOT liable for any incident occurring at any home or studio space.
 We advise you to check whether your homeowner’s or renter’s insurance will cover this type of one time event.
 This type of event is considered low risk and extra insurance may be available for the duration of the event at little cost.